pulumi/pulumi-self-hosted-installers/aks-hosted/README.md

 To deploy entire stack, run the following in your terminal:

+## 01-infrastructure
-1. `cd 01-infrastructure`
+- `cd 01-infrastructure`
-1. `npm install`
+- `npm install`
-1. `pulumi stack init {stackName1}` - see note above about NO NUMBERS in stack name
+- `pulumi stack init {stackName1}` - see note above about NO NUMBERS in stack name
-1. `pulumi config set azure-native:location {azure region}`
+- `pulumi config set azure-native:location {azure region}`
-1. `pulumi config set networkCidr 10.2.0.0/16` - this should be set to what you want your VNet cidr block to be
+- `pulumi config set networkCidr 10.2.0.0/16` - this should be set to what you want your VNet cidr block to be
-1. **Note** if you elect to provide an existing Azure VirtualNetwork, instead of `networkCidr` you'll be required to provide the following:`pulumi config set virtualNetworkName someVnet && pulumi config set virtualNetworkResourceGroup vnetResourceGroup`
+- **Note** if you elect to provide an existing Azure VirtualNetwork, instead of `networkCidr` you'll be required to provide the following:`pulumi config set virtualNetworkName someVnet && pulumi config set virtualNetworkResourceGroup vnetResourceGroup`
-1. `pulumi config set subnetCidr 10.2.1.0/24` - this should be set to what you want your subnet cidr block to be
+- `pulumi config set subnetCidr 10.2.1.0/24` - this should be set to what you want your subnet cidr block to be
-1. `pulumi config set dbSubnetCidr 10.2.2.0/24` - this should be set to what you want your DB subnet cidr block to be
+- `pulumi config set dbSubnetCidr 10.2.2.0/24` - this should be set to what you want your DB subnet cidr block to be
-1. `az login` (to avoid the following error: Could not create service principal: graphrbac.ServicePrincipalsClient#Create: Failure)
+- `az login` (to avoid the following error: Could not create service principal: graphrbac.ServicePrincipalsClient#Create: Failure)
-1. `pulumi up`
+- `pulumi up`

+## 02-kubernetes
-1. `cd ../02-kubernetes`
+- `cd ../02-kubernetes`
-1. `npm install`
+- `npm install`
-1. `pulumi stack init {stackName2}` - see note above about NO NUMBERS in stack name
-1. `pulumi config set stackName1 {stackName1}`
-1. **OPTIONAL** `pulumi config set enableAzureDnsCertManagement true` **NOTE** this requires both `azureDnsZoneName` and `azureDnsZoneResourceGroup` to be set
-1. **OPTIONAL** if `enableAzureDnsCertManagement` is set then: `pulumi config set azureDnsZoneName {zone_name}`
+- `pulumi config set azureDnsZoneName {DNS_ZONE_NAME}`
-1. **OPTIONAL** if `enableAzureDnsCertManagement` is set then: `pulumi config set azureDnsZoneResourceGroup {resource_group_name}`
+- `pulumi config set azureDnsZoneResourceGroup {DNS_ZONE_RESOURCE_GROUP_NAME}`
-1. `pulumi up`
-1. `cd ../03-application`
-1. `npm install`
-1. `pulumi stack init {stackName3}` - see note above about NO NUMBERS in stack name
+- `pulumi stack init {stackName2}` - see note above about NO NUMBERS in stack name
-1. `pulumi config set stackName1 {stackName1}`
+- `pulumi config set stackName1 {stackName1}`
-1. `pulumi config set stackName2 {stackName2}`
-1. `pulumi config set apiDomain {domain for api}`
-1. `pulumi config set consoleDomain {domain for console}`
-1. `pulumi config set licenseKey {licenseKey} --secret`
-1. `pulumi config set imageTag {imageTag}`
-1. `pulumi config set samlEnabled {true | false}` - If not configuring SAML SSO initially, skip or set to false.

 The following settings are optional.
+- `pulumi config set disableAzureDnsCertManagement true` **NOTE** this disables the cert-manager deployment which hanldes SSL certificates.
+03-application will need TLS certificates.
+- `pulumi config set privateIpAddress {private_ip_from_vnet}` - this will disable the ingress services public IP address and deploy an internal load balancer.
+This blocks all public access to the Pulumi self-hosted app.

+## 03-application
+- `pulumi up`
+- `cd ../03-application`
+- `npm install`
+- `pulumi stack init {stackName3}` - see note above about NO NUMBERS in stack name
+- `pulumi config set stackName1 {stackName1}`
+- `pulumi config set stackName2 {stackName2}`
+- `pulumi config set apiDomain {domain for api}`
+- `pulumi config set consoleDomain {domain for console}`
+- `pulumi config set licenseKey {licenseKey} --secret`
+- `pulumi config set imageTag {imageTag}`
+- `pulumi config set samlEnabled {true | false}` - If not configuring SAML SSO initially, skip or set to false.

+The following settings are optional.
 Note if not set, "forgot password" and email invites will not work but sign ups and general functionality will still work.
-1. `cat {path to api key file} | pulumi config set apiTlsKey --secret --` (on a mac or linux machine) **NOT REQUIRED IF CERT-MANAGER IS ENABLED**
+- `cat {path to api key file} | pulumi config set apiTlsKey --secret --` (on a mac or linux machine) **NOT REQUIRED IF CERT-MANAGER IS ENABLED**
-1. `cat {path to api cert file} | pulumi config set apiTlsCert --secret --` (on a mac or linux machine) **NOT REQUIRED IF CERT-MANAGER IS ENABLED**
+- `cat {path to api cert file} | pulumi config set apiTlsCert --secret --` (on a mac or linux machine) **NOT REQUIRED IF CERT-MANAGER IS ENABLED**
-1. `cat {path to console key file} | pulumi config set consoleTlsKey --secret --` (on a mac or linux machine) **NOT REQUIRED IF CERT-MANAGER IS ENABLED**
+- `cat {path to console key file} | pulumi config set consoleTlsKey --secret --` (on a mac or linux machine) **NOT REQUIRED IF CERT-MANAGER IS ENABLED**
-1. `cat {path to console cert file} | pulumi config set consoleTlsCert --secret --` (on a mac or linux machine) **NOT REQUIRED IF CERT-MANAGER IS ENABLED**
+- `cat {path to console cert file} | pulumi config set consoleTlsCert --secret --` (on a mac or linux machine) **NOT REQUIRED IF CERT-MANAGER IS ENABLED**
-1. `pulumi config set smtpServer {smtp server:port}` (for example: smtp.domain.com:587)
+- `pulumi config set smtpServer {smtp server:port}` (for example: smtp.domain.com:587)
-1. `pulumi config set smtpUsername {smtp username}`
+- `pulumi config set smtpUsername {smtp username}`
-1. `pulumi config set smtpPassword {smtp password} --secret`
+- `pulumi config set smtpPassword {smtp password} --secret`
-1. `pulumi config set smtpFromAddress {smtp from address}` (email address that the outgoing emails come from)
+- `pulumi config set smtpFromAddress {smtp from address}` (email address that the outgoing emails come from)
-1. `pulumi config set recaptchaSiteKey {recaptchaSiteKey}` (this must be a v2 type recaptcha)
+- `pulumi config set recaptchaSiteKey {recaptchaSiteKey}` (this must be a v2 type recaptcha)
-1. `pulumi config set recaptchaSecretKey {recaptchaSecretKey} --secret`
+- `pulumi config set recaptchaSecretKey {recaptchaSecretKey} --secret`
-1. `pulumi config set ingressAllowList {cidr range list}` (allow list of IPv4 CIDR ranges to allow access to the self-hosted Pulumi Cloud.
+- `pulumi config set ingressAllowList {cidr range list}` (allow list of IPv4 CIDR ranges to allow access to the self-hosted Pulumi Cloud.
 Not setting this will allow the set up to be open to the internet).
 Proper formatting can be seen [here](https://github.com/kubernetes/ingress-nginx/blob/main/docs/user-guide/nginx-configuration/annotations.md#whitelist-source-range)
-1. `pulumi config set certManagerEmail {email}` (email address that will be used for certificate expirations purposes from letsencrypt)
+- `pulumi config set certManagerEmail {email}` (email address that will be used for certificate expirations purposes from letsencrypt)
-1. `pulumi up`
+- `pulumi up`

 ### Configure DNS